binxio/serverless-cfnflip/README.md

 A demo is available at: https://cfnflip.com/

+The original cfn-flip command line tool was written by Steve Engledow.
+You can find his github repository here: https://github.com/awslabs/aws-cfn-template-flip

 ## Architecture

 cfnflip consists of an S3 bucket, a Route53 Hosted Zone, 4 Lambda functions,